 The process involved molding wax which was then pressed in sand creating impressions into which molten iron was poured.
 The hand finished pieces were then coated with black lacquer.
-Early Berlin ironwork was typically neo-classical in design including cameos and classical figures.
+Early Berlin ironwork was typically neo-classical in design and included cameos and classical figures.
 The style changed to more naturalistic designs c.
-1815, followed by Gothic Revival styling c.
-1825.
+1815, followed by Gothic Revival styling c.1825.